bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

-This section includes credits and cited sources that made this guide possible, as well as how you can contribute to this open-source guide.
+This section includes the credits and cited sources that made this guide possible, as well as how you can contribute to this open-source guide.

 ### Closing Credits